 All state break laws →California has the most complex and most litigated break laws in the U.S. The exposure isn't just from violating the rules — it's from failing to document that you followed them.

 California Labor Code § 512 requires a 30-minute, duty-free meal break for any shift over 5 hours.
 A second meal break is required for shifts over 10 hours.
 The break must be uninterrupted — the employee must be fully relieved of all duties.
-If a compliant meal break is not provided, the employer owes one additional hour of pay at the employee's regular rate under Labor Code § 226.7.
-That's per missed break, per workday.
+If a compliant meal break is not provided, the employer owes one additional hour of pay at the employee's regular rate for that workday under Labor Code § 226.7.
+Rest break violations carry a separate premium — so a single workday can cost up to two premium hours per employee.

 | Break Type | When Required | Duration | Paid? | Notes |